wp-plugins/rencontre/readme.txt

 * Fix some bugs.

 20/10/2014 : Update 1 : Countries and profiles in Chinese language (thanks to Lucien Huang).
+26/10/2014 : Update 2 : homogeneous distribution between men and women in un-logged homepage.

 = 1.2 =
 14/09/2014 :